AM. Ō socia nostrī sanguinis, castā fide

 316 “The belief of fear (i.e. the fearful) always inclines to the worse” (Fitch 1987).
 This sententia adapts a line from Ovid, prōna venit cupidīs in sua vōta fidēs (Ars Amatoria 3.674), on the tendency of people to have fidēs that they will get what they want, which is similar to what Megara has just said about wretched people believing in what they desire.
 Amphitryon thus counters Megara’s argument by appropriating the words of a similar argument in Ovid.

 317–18 dēmersus ... dēfossus … oppressus: all modify an implied Hercules.
 The tricolon emphasizes the impossibility of his return.
-This emphasis is strengthened aurally by the repetition of de- and -sus, followed by repetition of p/b, r, and o. tōtō … orbe: an ablative of means (AG 398) with all three of the adjectives that describe Hercules. quam:interrogative, with viam. ad superōs: “to the world above,” i.e., the earth (LS superi I.A.2).
-But superī often means “the gods above” (ibid., I.B.1.β) so there was a hint at Hercules’ eventual deification (Seneca exploits ambiguities like this elsewhere in the play: 23, 276, 505).
+This emphasis is strengthened aurally by the repetition of de- and -sus, followed by repetition of p/b, r, and o. tōtō … orbe: an ablative of means (AG 398) with all three of the adjectives that describe Hercules. quam: interrogative, with viam. ad superōs: “to the world above,” i.e., the earth (LS superi I.A.2).
+But superī often means “the gods above” (ibid., I.B.1.β) so there is a hint at Hercules’ eventual deification (Seneca exploits ambiguities like this elsewhere in the play: 23, 276, 505).

 319–324 Hercules’ ship ran aground in the Syrtes (modern Gulf of Sirte, Libya) sandbars that shifted like the waves of the sea.
 He walked across these treacherous sandbars to reach safety.
 Amphitryon imagines his heroic stepson can make a similarly miraculous escape from the Underworld.
 These lines are the only extant account of this particular Herculean adventure. %% The repeated verb 318 habēt – 319 habēbat underscores that Amphitryon is answering Megara’s question.
 More subtly, Megara’s tricolon 317–18 dēmersus ... dēfossus … oppressus is echoed by 322–23 dēsertā … dēprēnsus: Hercules has been caught in difficult situations before, and still escaped.